Multi-objective optimisation via the R2 utilities: R2 Utilities

-In this work, we have highlighted only a small selection of R2 utilities in order to showcase the usefulness of this methodology.
-Nevertheless, there are numerous possibilities that we have not discussed.
+In this paper, we have highlighted only a small selection of R2 utilities in order to showcase the usefulness of the methodology.
+There are numerous possibilities that we have not discussed.
 For instance, we could consider R2 utilities defined using reference-line based scalarisation functions \cite{das1998sjo,zhang2007itec,sato2014p2acgec,namura2017itec}.
 Similarly, we could consider R2 utilities based on transformations of existing scalarisation functions such as the linear or Chebyshev scalarisation function \cite{marler2004smo,ishibuchi20092icec,ma2018itec,binois2020jmlr,chugh20202icecc}.